erigones/esdc-factory/docs/appliances.rst

 esdc-mon
 ========

-The *esdc-mon* appliance is a CentOS 7 virtual machine with Zabbix server pre-installed.
+The *esdc-mon* appliance is a `centos-7`_ virtual machine with Zabbix server pre-installed.
 The image supports following metadata:

 * **root_authorized_keys**: content for ``/root/.ssh/authorized_keys``.